vectordotdev/vector/website/docs/reference/sources/docker.md

 circumstances.

-Second, if you have a large container-based deployment you should consider using a container orchestrator like Kubernetes.
+Second, if you have a large container-based deployment you should consider using a platform Kubernetes.
 These platforms provide alternate log collection means that side-step the Docker logging problems.
-For supported platforms see Vector's
+For supported platforms see Vector's [Platforms installation section][docs.installation.platforms].
-[Containers installation section][docs.installation.containers].

 Finally, if you cannot use a container orchestrator then you can configure a compatible [Docker logging driver][urls.docker_logging_drivers] with a matching